Nonsense-mediated decay: Dosage compensation

 There has been evidence that the nonsense-mediated mRNA decay pathway participates in X chromosome dosage compensation in mammals.
 In higher eukaryotes with dimorphic sex chromosomes, such as humans and fruit flies, males have one X chromosome, whereas females have two.
 These organisms have evolved a mechanism that compensates not only for the different number of sex chromosomes between the two sexes, but also for the differing X/autosome ratios.
 In this genome-wide survey, the scientists found that autosomal genes are more likely to undergo nonsense-mediated decay than X-linked genes.
 This is because NMD fine tunes X chromosomes and it was demonstrated by inhibiting the pathway.
 The results were that balanced gene expression between X and autosomes gene expression was decreased by 10–15% no matter the method of inhibition.
 The NMD pathway is skewed towards depressing expression of larger population or autosomal genes than x-linked ones.
 In conclusion, the data supports the view that the coupling of alternative splicing and NMD is a pervasive means of gene expression regulation.

+Designing CRISPR-Cas9 experiments

+The implications of NMD are significant when designing CRISPR-Cas9 experiments, particularly those aimed at gene inactivation.
+CRISPR-Cas9 introduces double-strand breaks that can lead to insertions or deletions (indels), often resulting in frameshift mutations and PTCs.
+If these PTCs are located in regions that trigger NMD, the resulting mRNAs will be rapidly degraded, leading to effective gene knockdown.
+However, if the PTCs are in regions that evade NMD, the mutant mRNAs may be translated into truncated proteins, potentially retaining partial function and leading to incomplete gene inactivation.
+Therefore, understanding and incorporating NMD rules into the design of single guide RNAs (sgRNAs) is essential for achieving desired outcomes in CRISPR-Cas9 experiments.
+Tools such as NMDetective can predict the likelihood of NMD triggering based on the location of PTCs, thereby aiding in the design of more effective gene-editing strategies.